 One of my favorite trips I’ve ever taken was the week I spent with my girlfriends in San Pedro, Belize.
-We went snorkeling at Hol Chan, chilled out at the beach bars, ate tacos at a yoga retreat, and got bitten by a million mosquitos.
+We went snorkeling at Hol Chan, chilled out at the beach bars, ate tacos at a yoga retreat, enjoyed the not-so-secret Secret Beach, and got bitten by a million mosquitos.
 Here’s everything you need to take with you so you, too, can have a fabulous time in Belize, but also a few things we wished we had brought (more bug repellant and sunscreen, please)!
 If you’re wondering what to pack for Belize or what you’ll want to wear, here’s my ultimate Belize packing list so you have an awesome trip!

 Backpacks and Suitcases

 Only you can decide if you’re going to take a roller bag-style suitcase or if you’re going to backpack.
 There are major benefits to traveling with a backpack or using a roller suitcase that is small enough that you can travel carryon only.
 If you’re only going to be in one place the entire time, then the main thing to consider is if flying with checked luggage will cost you more money.